Evaluating Airline Service Quality Through the Comprehensive Text-mining and TOPSIS-VIKOR-AISM Analysis: Introduction

+The research aims to explore the crowd wisdom \citep{prelec2017solution} in tens of thousands of online reviews, provide airlines with insights into current business issues, and provide customers with a clear and comprehensive ranking list of airline service quality.
+More specifically, our contributions are as follows: (i) Using text mining and sentiment analysis techniques to extract tens of thousands of online airline service reviews in different languages, which may be the largest data set in history, and determine different evaluation criteria; (ii) Proposing a completely new The comprehensive MCDM model takes into account the interrelationship between standards, which can check airline quality in a timely and comprehensive manner and maximize ranking efficiency and stability; (iii) In the form of a directed topological hierarchical graph, 80 airlines around the world are displayed Visual ranking results of airline service quality.

-Section \ref{Literature Review} of this paper summarizes earlier studies, Section \ref{Method} illustrates the TOPSIS-VIKOR-AISM method, and Section \ref{Analysis} conducts an empirical case study on airline service quality and provides a conclusion.
-Section \ref{Conclusion} concludes by outlining the model's limitations and making recommendations for additional research.
+The remainder of this paper is organized as follows.
+Section \ref{LR} provides a review of past research and progress.
+Section \ref{Methods} describes the text-mining and MCDM method.
+Section \ref{Results} presents the results of an empirical case study on airline service quality and discusses the outcomes.
+Section \ref{Discussion} discusses the obtained results and findings.
+Finally, Section \ref{Conclusion} concludes this paper by outlining the model's limitations and making recommendations for further research.